 And one thing that he was known for was telling silly jokes and his love of a good Southernism.

 A mechanic by trade, Granddaddy would tickle you to death telling a story.
 He’d get right to the funniest part of the story and then start laughing so hard that it would take forever (it seemed) until he could compose himself enough to finish the story.
 Of course, we all would laugh along with him because his laughing so hard would make you laugh just as hard.
 Goodness, I sure do miss him.

-I got tickled the other morning when Little Buddy looked at me and said, “Mama, it looks like it’s gonna come up a cloud.”
+A few years back, when I first wrote this post, Sam looked at me one morning and said, “Mama, it looks like it’s gonna come up a cloud.”